Jeunese/jeunese.github.io/docs/docs-as-code.md

 Docs-as-Code also empowers colleagues, especially the Engineers who build the product, to provide their own input.
 Even large teams of technical writers can't know everything about the product, and people are typically eager to contribute when they get to talk about something they care about.
 People like to share, so much so that many do it for free –– at work, in gaming, in open-source software projects, and in wikis.

 Ideally, you still create the majority of technical documentation yourself as part of a Continuous Integration (CI) release process, or "continuous documentation" (Docs-as-Code).
 Your job as a technical writer is largely about quality-control, aided with an established review and approval process.
 Contributors don't publish changes directly to a production website, but can suggest changes, which then pass through a review and approval process with a technical author.

+> **What are the benefits of Docs-as-code?**
+>
+> * **Efficiency**, by publishing in alignment with Engineering working practices.
+> * **Accuracy** (which also helps to establish trust) by making documentation easy to maintain and update.
+> * **Consistency**, both in style and purpose.
+> * **Findability**, by making content easy to tag, to include keywords for SEO, to access online, and to search.
+> * **Collaboration**, by fostering communication and cooperation between teams.
+> * **Integration**, by synchronising documentation release with the functionality of the product.

 ### Terminology